Trading Isn’t Hard. Unstructured Trading Is the Problem

 You think you’re losing because you don’t know enough.
-But most traders fail because of poor psychology, lack of discipline, and unstructured trading.
+But most traders fail due to poor psychology, weak risk management, and unstructured trading.

 You believe: